In This Article

 Maintain and create elasticity of the muscles of the spine

 As I mentioned above, when muscles are activated or being exercised, they have increased blood supply which acts as a muscle lubricant.
-When muscles have adequate blood supply, they can maintain their elasticity.
+When muscles have an adequate blood supply, they can maintain their elasticity.
 Elastic spinal musculature will allow the spinal vertebrae to maintain healthy function, movement and elasticity as well.

 Allow for deep breathing into the lower lobes of the lungs